Free from UK Landlines

 Why not click here to try our Duty and VAT Calculator

-Calculate the Total value of your goods (Door to Door)
+2. Calculate the Total Customs Value (Door to Door)

 3. Calculating basic Import Duty (If applicable)